icy/genvsub/README.md

 ### Supported options

-* `-v` : Scan and output ocurrences of variables in the input
+* `-v`: Scan and output all occurrences of variables in the input.
 * `-u`: Raise error when environment variable is not set.
-        This option doesn't work when `-v` is used.
+        When being used with `-v`, the program scans through the whole input; otherwise, the program stops immediately when there is any undefined (environment) variable.
 * `-p regexp`: Limit substitution to variables that match this prefix.
         You can use some regular expression as prefix.
         Default to `[^}]+`.
 Can be used as an alternative